 Though India has one billion-plus mobile phone subscribers, and there has been a great improvement in last-mile connectivity, there still are pockets of the population that do not have access to the internet, a regular power supply, and digital infrastructure to support delivery of high-end telemedicine facilities.
 However, with proper investment in IoT infrastructure, telemedicine can be a significant addition to a long-term solution for India’s healthcare challenges.

 Aeris Provides Unparalleled Connectivity for Telemedicine

 Aeris helps healthcare providers increase patient wellness and reduce risk by providing reliable IoT connectivity anywhere in the world.
-Through the Aeris Fusion IoT Network, patients have access to improved health outcomes and a higher quality of life with real-time support and interventions.
+Through the Aeris Intelligent IoT Network, patients have access to improved health outcomes and a higher quality of life with real-time support and interventions.
 As advanced IoT healthcare devices improve medical adherence and patient care oversight, they also lower the overall price of care.
 With our unparalleled IoT infrastructure, Aeris enables providers to expand their reach into underpopulated rural areas, address medical compliance issues for insurance companies, and gather data to produce life-saving medicinal adherence insights.